 Packing Peanuts & Bubble Wrap Recycling - Williamsburg Parcel Plus, Mailstop and UPS Stores.

-Plastic Bag Recycling - Tewning Road Convenience Center and most grocery stores have a collection bin in front of the store.
+Plastic Bag Recycling - Tewning Road Convenience Center and grocery stores that provide collection bins at their entrances.
 Plastic bag recycling includes - plastic department store bags, newspaper sleeves, dry cleaning bags, toilet paper/paper towel over wrap, water bottle/soda case wrap, stretch film (no household saran wrap) and plastic trash bags.

 Printer and Toner Cartridge Recycling - Office Depot and Staples.

-Wire Hanger Recycling - Most dry cleaners will accept hangers.
+Wire Hanger Recycling - Check with your local dry cleaner.

 Household Chemical and Computer & Electronics Collections - Need to get rid of old paints, household chemicals, computers and small electronics?
 Take items to our Household Chemical Collections.
 Acceptable materials include: household maintenance products, including latex and oil-based paints, automotive products, lawn & garden products and household cleaning products.
 Items not accepted: business or medical waste, compressed gas cylinders, explosives, ammunition or gun powder, shock sensitive materials, radioactive products or household trash.
 Approved computer/electronic items include: computers and accessories, telephones, cameras, portable radios, stereo equipment, palm pilots, Ipods, MP3 players, video games and consoles, battery backups, miscellaneous household electronics.
 No TVS.
 Also rechargeable batteries, fluorescent and CFL light bulbs are collected.
 If you miss the Williamsburg HHC collections, Williamsburg residents are allowed to drop off items at other local collections.
 For dates and locations visit www.vppsa.org or call 757-259-9850 for details.